bghammill/bghammill.github.io/ims-01-data/ims-01-lesson-04/index.md

 The data that we will be working with, which includes information on course evaluations as well as students' scoring of professors' physical attractiveness, was collected as part of a study conducted at University of Texas, Austin.

 In the following exercises, you will be asked to analyze these data with the eventual goal of investigating whether instructors who are viewed to be better looking receive higher instructional ratings.
-These exercises are designed to help you review the concepts and R syntax that you've learned in previous lessons of this tutorial.
+These exercises are designed to help you review the concepts and SAS syntax that you've learned in previous lessons of this tutorial.

 ## Exercise: Beauty in the classroom